ibm-cloud-docs/pattern-maximo-on-satellite/networking-architecture.md

-## Architecture decisions for network segmentation and isolation
+## Architecture decisions for network segmentation and isolation in Satellite
 {: #network-segmentation-isolation-sat}